 This report presents an unreliability evaluation of the emergency power system (EPS) at 104 U.S. commercial nuclear power plants.
-Demand, run hours, and failure data from fiscal year 1998 through 2013 for selected components were obtained from the Institute of Nuclear Power Operations (INPO) Consolidated Events Database (ICES).
+Demand, run hours, and failure data from 1998 through 2016 for selected components were obtained from the Institute of Nuclear Power Operations (INPO) Consolidated Events Database (ICES).
 The unreliability results are trended for the most recent 10-year period while yearly estimates for system unreliability are provided for the entire active period.
-No statistically significant trends were identified in the EPS results.
+No statistically significant trends were observed